s-kustm/interview/README.md

 		- SSLv3(POODLE)				-TLS1.2
 		- SSLv3.1				-TLS1.3

->SSL 1.0 never publically release (Wikipedia - https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0,_2.0,_and_3.0 )
+> - SSL 1.0 never publically release because of serious security flaws in the protocol.
+(Wikipedia - https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0,_2.0,_and_3.0 )

->Both SSL 2.0, 3.0, TLS 1.0, and 1.1 have been deprecated
+> - Both SSL 2.0, 3.0, TLS 1.0, and 1.1 have been deprecated

->SSL is the predecessor to TLS - TLS is the new name for SSL
+> - SSL is the predecessor to TLS - TLS is the new name for SSL

->HTTPS is HTTP-within-SSL/TLS.
+> - HTTPS is HTTP-within-SSL/TLS.

 12. SSRF - Server Side Request Forgery